19hours/sg-statutes/Acts/Income Tax Act.md

 (4) Where a company fails to satisfy the definition of “eligible family-owned investment holding company” in any basis period beginning on or after 1st April 2013, then this section shall not apply to the company in any subsequent basis period, even if it satisfies the definition in that subsequent basis period.

-### Exemption of income of approved personsarising from funds managed by fund manager in Singapore
+### Exemption of income of approved persons arising from funds managed by fund manager in Singapore

 13X\.—(1) Subject to such conditions as may be prescribed by regulations, there shall be exempt from tax such income as the Minister may by regulations prescribe of any approved person arising from funds managed in Singapore by any prescribed fund manager.